Self-Portrait as a Soldier

-Self-Portrait as a Soldier, or Selbstbildnis als Soldat, is an Expressionist oil on canvas painting by Ernst Ludwig Kirchner.
+Self-Portrait as a Soldier, or Selbstbildnis als Soldat, is an Expressionist oil-on-canvas painting by the German artist Ernst Ludwig Kirchner.
 Kirchner created this self-depiction in 1915, following his medical discharge from military service during the First World War.
 The artwork measures 69 centimetres in height by 61 centimetres in width.
 The painting was first exhibited in the 'Städtische Galerie' in Germany between 1916 and 1919 and currently resides at the Allen Memorial Art Museum in Ohio USA.
 Critical interpretations of the painting attribute its stark Expressionist style and myriad of symbolic elements to the socio-political turbulence of Germany during the First World War.
 Self Portrait as a Soldier may be viewed as testimony to Kirchner's volatile mental and physical health and as a critique of the chaotic instability of Germany during the early 20th century.

 Subject matter

 Self Portrait as a Soldier depicts Kirchner as a gaunt and utilitarian soldier wearing the 75th Mansfeld Field Artillery Regiment uniform.
 He stands in an artist's studio, positioned prominently within the artwork's foreground.
 A nude female figure, situated in front of a black canvas, is depicted behind him.
 The soldier holds up the bloodied stump of his right hand, which is juxtaposed against depiction of his left hand as deformed and claw-like.
 The soldier's military uniform is painted using rich blue and red colours.
 Skin tones of both the soldier and female figure are a sickly yellow.
 The artwork has a cropped composition, created by framing the figures with bright orange and green hues used in the background.
 Both Kirchner and the nude female figure are not drawn to scale.
 The Allen Memorial Art Museum cites that the "soldier has an elongated face and other blurred features, while the woman's shoulders are disproportionate to that of a true human form."